WEHI-SODA-Hub/SODA-Classify-Preprocess-Data/README.md

   --batch_name BATCH_NAME
         Batch name used to label output files.
   --target TARGET
-        Whether to preprocess the data for the "cell-type", "fm-measurements-only", or the "fm-with-celltype" pipeline.
+        Whether to preprocess the data for the "main-cell-type", "fm-markers-only", or the "fm-with-celltype" pipeline.
   --output_folder OUTPUT_FOLDER
         Where preprocessed files will be stored.
 The folder will be created if it doesn't already exist.